Last updated on August 21st, 2023

 Unstable?
 Unsafe?
 Who told you that?
 Media?

 If you won’t settle in the far, far south-east where tensions with Syria are seen on the ground or in the most conservative cities like Konya for example, then you shouldn’t worry about safety.

 In a lot of neighborhoods of Antalya, Alanya, Izmir, and even Istanbul, you can be walking in the middle of the night with children and be totally safe.
 We can leave our personal belongings on the beach, go swimming, and know that when we return, everything will be in place.
 The sense of community in Turkey is very strong and people help each other.

 That being said, you shouldn’t trust media or big-name online sources that say that Turkey isn’t safe.
 It’s better to listen to people who live in this country.
-As they are the only ones who can share the first-hand experience.
+As they are the only ones who can share their first-hand experience.

 Understand Turkey Better Through These Books

 People With Low Income Can Have a Good Quality of Life in Turkey

 Another point which I find extremely important for an average person who wants to move to Turkey is the quality of life here.
 And that you don’t really need to make a lot of money to be able to live comfortably, travel, eat well and simply be happy.
 Of course, the more you make, the more you can afford.
 But there is no need to be rich and famous to have a beautiful life.

 There are multiple cities around Turkey where you can live on $1000 per month and the standard of living is very high.
 Istanbul is more expensive but even this city has options for a tight budget if you don’t mind a modest lifestyle.